-In addition to Lauper, Madonna also had competition from a number of other female singers in the mid-80's, such as Taylor Dane (middle), Regina (near right), Alisha and Stacy Q (far right).
-Dane had a string of hits, but the others' careers failed to gain traction after some initial success.
+In addition to Lauper, Madonna also had competition from a number of other female singers in the mid-80s, such as Taylor Dane (top, below), Regina Alisha and Stacy Q (middle).
+Dane had a string of hits, but after some initial success, the others' careers failed to gain traction.

 Madonna, however, was in a league of her own, constantly finding ways to create controversy, reinventing herself and demonstrating an uncanny ability to remain in the publc eye.
 Like Lauper, her career was propelled by a devoted gay fan base.
 And both performers have been huge supporters of gay causes, especially bringing attention to the AIDS crisis in its early years.
 (Interestingly, the "gay cancer" was formally called AIDS by the CDC exactly one year before the release of Madonna's first album.)